Critical questions about workshop wiring

 Note: Unless you are skilled at electrical work and familiar with local codes, leave wiring jobs to a professional.
 Use the information gathered here to guide your conversations with an electrician.

 A: Tools feed on amps.
-The nameplate, located on the tool body or motor housing, right, indicates just how many the tool will need (draw) under full load.
-The chart, below right, shows average ranges for some common tools.
+The nameplate, located on the tool body or motor housing, below, indicates just how many the tool will need (draw) under full load.
+The chart, below, shows average ranges for some common tools.

 Jot down your major power tools' requirements, and keep the list for later planning.
 Note any tools that can be wired to run on 240 volts instead of 120.
 (The nameplate indicates this, as well.)

 A: Look at the number printed on the main breaker in your service panel determine the total amperage available to your home from the power supply line.
 This tells you the maximum amperage that all electrical circuits can draw simultaneously.
 Most homes built in the past 40 years are equipped with 100- or 200-amp service, which should provide ample power to run your household and, in many cases, a shop.
 Plus, the service panel may have unused circuits available for your shop wiring needs.

 Even if you have space for extra circuits, consider running a separate feeder to a subpanel in your shop.
 Advantages include not having to share circuits with the house, snaking just one large cable instead of multiple smaller ones, and being able to shut off shop power when it's not in use.